shabriafrizal/ticket-bus/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any inquiries or contributions, feel free to reach out at [your email or GitHub link].
+For any inquiries or contributions, feel free to reach out at [shabrijal@gmail.com].